 - Overall 200 in the Malaysian University English Test (MUET)

-Cashing in on your future can tend to be pricey, more so in a country like Singapore.
-However, students are encouraged to search for scholarships, many of which are readily available for Malaysian students as well.
+Cashing in on your future tend to be pricey, more so in a country like Singapore.
+However, students are encouraged to search for scholarships, many of which are readily available for Malaysian students.
 General tuition fees per year at Singaporean universities for various qualifications are listed as below.

 *Tuition prices in MYR are subject to conversion from SGD

-However, while Singapore may be an expensive city to reside in, it too ranks as one of the best places in Asia to reside in as well.
-A financial hub and multinational hub for not just Asia but the world, Singapore can be a treat to live in where students gain plenty of exposure to not just Asian culture but to the West as well.
+While Singapore may be an expensive city to reside in, it ranks as one of the best places in Asia to live in as well.
+A financial hub and multinational hub for not just Asia but the world, Singapore can be a treat to live in where students gain plenty of exposure to Asian and Western cultures.

 When it comes to living costs in Singapore, much of students’ monthly expenditure depends on the student and their preferred lifestyle.